nikhilbadyal/docker-py-revanced/README.md

     WARNWETTER_VERSION=latest
     ```
 3. By default it will build all build app supported by revanced team.
 If you don't
    want to waste time and build only few apps.
-Add following environment variable.
+Add following(the apps you want to
+   build) `environment`.
     ```dotenv
     PATCH_APPS=youtube,twitter,reddit
     ```